tristantanjh/WebDevBootcamp2023/README.md

 ### Projects

-During the duration of this course, I have successfully completed numerous projects, both with the assistance of video lectures and independently.
-While there are numerous smaller projects that I have worked on, I will only highlight a few notable ones below.
+Throughout the course, I have completed multiple projects, both with guidance from video lectures and independently.
+This repository includes all the projects I have worked on, ranging from small assignments to more significant undertakings.
+Although there are numerous projects in this repository, I will showcase a few notable ones below.

 #### Simon Game
 The Simon game app is a digital adaptation of the classic memory game, Simon.
 It challenges players to remember and replicate a sequence of colors and sounds.